When it comes to travel, many of us dream about being spontaneous.

 Some judicious pre-planning can be really helpful, saving you from finding yourself in a tricky spot.
 A good example is that of you're planning to stay in a ryokan (traditional inn) during your stay (and read this article to see why you should), check to see if they take payment by credit card or not.

 Many, particularly those off the beaten track, will take cash only as payment.
 And as ryokan tend not to be cheap, be sure you have enough on you to settle up at the end of your stay.

 No.3 - Phrase Book/Translation Apps

 The fact that the majority of Japanese do not speak English, means that to get the most out of your trip equipping yourself with a decent, pocket-sized phrase book or downloading an equivalent phone translation app will be handy.
 (That's assuming, of course, that you don't already speak Japanese.)

-Not only does this demonstrate that you’re not just a dumb, lazy tourist which, of course, as a follower of The Real Japan you couldn’t possibly be, but it also shows a willingness to converse and ‘fit it’- which always goes down well when travelling abroad.
+Not only does this demonstrate that you're not just a dumb, lazy tourist which, of course, as a follower of The Real Japan you couldn't possibly be, but it also shows a willingness to converse and 'fit it'- which always goes down well when travelling abroad; particularly in Japan.

-Boring it may be, but I never travel without insurance; and I recommend you don’t either.
+Boring it may be, but I never travel without insurance.
+I recommend you don't either.